hmakelin/gisnav/docs/pages/glossary.rst

     Extension
     Extended functionality
-        Functionality beyond GISNav :term:`core` functionality.
+        * Functionality beyond GISNav :term:`core` functionality.
 For example, :class:`.MockGPSNode` for integrating GISNav as a :term:`GPS` substitute or complement, or :class:`.RVizNode` for integrating GISNav with :term:`RViz`.
+        * A `Docker Compose extension <https://docs.docker.com/compose/compose-file/11-extension/>`_

     Autopilot
         Autopilot flight control software such as :term:`PX4` or :term:`ArduPilot`.